stormpath/stormpath-shiro/README.md

 But note this approach requires you to set-up/configure two separate caching mechanisms.

 See ClientFactory `setCacheManager` and `setStormpathCacheManager` JavaDoc for more.

+### 0.3.1

+0.3.1 is a minor dependency fix: the Stormpath Java SDK dependency has been upgraded to reflect its latest 0.8.0 release.
+This is the only change - no additional features/changes have been made otherwise.